marceloslacerda/ltarchiver/README.md

 fail completely.
 If critical failure is a concern for one reason or the other the user should opt for some kind of RAID setup.

+### What about btrfs?

+btrfs comes with error recovery capabilities, but it's only useful for online-storage setups because btrfs keeps a checksum of each file and if it detects a corruption on the stored data it will revert the file to a previous correct version.
+That means that for the file-system to be able to use its self-healing capabilities, several versions of the same file must be stored.
+That wouldn't occour if the media you are using to store your backup is one that you keep stowed away and only plugs in when you need to store new files.

+But even if you consider btrfs in an online storage scenario you would only be able to revert to a previous know version of a file.
+Not the current one.

 ## Installation instructions